MinaSamir11/react-native-in-app-review/README.md

   })
   .catch((error) => {
     //we continue our app flow.
-    // we have some error could happen while lanuching in app comment,
+    // we have some error could happen while launching in app comment,
     // Check table for errors appears in app gallery and code number that can return in catch. console.log(error);
   });